Desktop Automation with Image Recognition and OCR

 Example robot for automating GnuCash with image templates and OCR

 This robot demonstrates automating a desktop application with image recognition and OCR.
 The system being automated is a cross-platform free accounting software called GnuCash.
-This demo uses a mock account and checks the current net assets.
+This demo uses a mock account.

 Most of the interaction happens by locating a desired text by OCR.
 Regions and offsets are involved too, e.g. when you want to type text into an input field with a text label next to it, you first find the label, then get a region or offset relative to that text and click there.